RafaelGoncalves8/data-structures/README.md

 # mc202
-Course on data structures at Unicamp.
+Course on data structures at Unicamp (2s/2018).

 ## Index